C-out-in-S/COP3060Project1/README.md

    * Allows user to search tags for their interest areas or games and search for other users
 * Settings Screen
    * Lets people change language, and app notification settings.
-* Search Screen
-   * Lets user search for interests and other users
 * Messaging Screen - Chat for users to communicate (direct 1-on-1)
    * After creating account, user is able to select profiles to communicate with through their feed or search.